-Highlights of the 2016/17 season include her performances as soloist in concerts with the SWR Radio Symphony Orchestra Stuttgart under Antonello Manacorda (Mozart B-flat major) and with the Orchestra of the National Theatre Mannheim under Alexander Soddy (Berg) as well as a tour with the Camerata Bern, during which she will celebrate her 50th birthday with a concert at the Konzerthaus Berlin.
+Highlights of the 2017/18 season include her performances as soloist in concerts with the Mozarteumorchester Salzburg under Riccardo Minasi (Mozart Violin Concerto No. 5), with the Rundfunksinfonieorchester under Vladimir Jurowski (Berg Chamber Concert with Lars Vogt), with the Belgrade Philharmonic Orchestra under Daniel Raiskin (Brahms) and Concerto Budapest under András Keller (Beethoven) as well as her debut with the Tokyo Symphony Orchestra and a tour with Le Concert Olympique under Jan Caeyers (Beethoven Triple Concerto with Maximilian Hornung and Till Fellner) with concerts at the Wiener Konzerthaus, Philharmonie Berlin and De Singel Antwerpen, to name just a few.
 Having been the Camerata Bern’s artistic director since the 2009/10 season, she is responsible for the ensemble’s musical profile and leads large works such as Beethoven’s symphonies.
-With the Camerata Bern, she has so far recorded works by Brahms, Mendelssohn and Beethoven.
+With the Camerata Bern, she has so far recorded works by Brahms, Mendelssohn, Beethoven and Tchaikovsky.

-The Arcanto Quartet, with fellow violinist Daniel Sepec, violist Tabea Zimmermann and cellist Jean-Guihen Queyras, has been particularly important for Antje Weithaas’ chamber music activities.
-Following their concerts at this year’s Festival d’Aix-en-Provence, they will begin a long-standing sabbatical.
+The Arcanto Quartet, with fellow violinist Daniel Sepec, violist Tabea Zimmermann and cellist Jean-Guihen Queyras, has long been particularly important for Antje Weithaas’ chamber music activities.
 In recent years, the quartet has performed at Carnegie Hall in New York, Théâtre du Châtelet and Cité de la Musique Paris, the Philharmonie in Berlin and the Konzerthaus Vienna, and has toured Israel, Japan and North America.
 They have released CDs on the label Harmonia Mundi with works by Bartók, Brahms, Ravel, Dutilleux, Debussy, Schubert and Mozart.

 Antje Weithaas began playing the violin at the age of four and later studied at the Hochschule für Musik “Hanns Eisler” Berlin with Professor Werner Scholz.
 She won the Kreisler Competition in Graz in 1987 and the Bach Competition in Leipzig in 1988, as well as the Hanover International Violin Competition in 1991.
 After teaching at the Universität der Künste Berlin, Antje Weithaas became a professor of violin at the Hochschule für Musik “Hanns Eisler” in 2004.
 She plays on a 2001 Peter Greiner violin.